wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup/index.md

 ### HOTAS

+I have two Flight Sticks and a throttle.
+The dual Flight Stick setup is useful for Mechwarrior style games, although I usually use the Flight Stick + Throttle for most games.
+They are installed on quick-release Hikig desk mounts so they can be easily setup and removed when not in use, to save space.

-- Thrustmaster T16000M Flight Stick
+- 2x Thrustmaster T16000M Flight Stick
 - Thrustmaster TWCS Throttle
-- Hikig HOTAS Mount
+- 3x Hikig HOTAS Mount

 ## My Retro Games Consoles